Emilio Mola: Career in the Second Republic

+As a result of the amnesty introduced by the government of Alejandro Lerroux, Mola was able to return to active military service in April 1934.
+With the ascension of José María Gil-Robles to the post of Minister of War and the promotion of Francisco Franco to the role of Chief of the General Staff, Mola was made the military commander of Melilla in the summer of 1935, and then the commander of all Spanish troops in Morocco by the end of the year.

-Mola was made Director-General of Security in 1930, the last man to hold this post under Alfonso XIII.
-This was a political post and his conservative views made him unpopular with opposition liberal and socialist politicians.
-When the left-wing Popular Front government was elected in February 1936 Mola was made commander of the Pamplona garrison, since the government regarded Navarre as a backwater region.
+When the left-wing Popular Front government was elected in February 1936, Mola was made commander of the Pamplona garrison, since the government regarded Navarre as a backwater region.
 In reality, the area was a center of Carlist activity, and Mola himself secretly collaborated with the movement.
 He worked with elements of the right-wing Spanish Military Union and by the end of April 1936 was acknowledged as its leader in north-central Spain.
+When he left Morocco to take up his new posting on 4 March 1936, Mola transferred leadership of the July rebellion in Morocco to Lieutenant Colonel Juan Yagüe, who was then the commander of the Legion in Ceuta.
+In the months preceding the outbreak of the Spanish Civil War, Mola wrote his memoirs of his time in Africa, Dar Akobba, which historian Paul Preston said that based off the book being replete with violent close descriptions of fighting and mutilation suggested that Mola "had been utterly brutalized" by his experiences of war.

 July Rebellion and Civil War

 Mola emerged as the chief planner among the plotters.
 While General José Sanjurjo, in exile in Portugal, remained the recognized leader, Mola was delegated the authority within the organization to plan operations in Spain.
+On 3 March 1936, Mola wrote a letter to Sanjuro in which he committed his unconditional loyalty and said he would not involve himself in any coup attempts unless at Sanjurjo's orders.
 Known as "the Director", Mola sent secret instructions to the various military units to be involved in the uprising and worked out a detailed plan for a post-coup government.
 In a memorandum dated 5 June 1936, Mola envisioned a "republican dictatorship" based on the Portuguese model.
 The initial government would consist of a "directory" that would oversee a semi-pluralist but authoritarian state.
 According to Mola: "The Directory will guarantee no change in the republican regime during its administration, with no change in any worker claims that have been legally obtained" but would "create a strong and disciplined state".
 The 1931 constitution would be suspended and new elections would be held.
 Certain liberal elements, such as separation of church and state and freedom of worship, were to be maintained.
 Agrarian issues were to be resolved by regional commissions with the aim of developing small holdings, but allowing for collective cultivation in some circumstances.